-To open the Buildup Editor click on either of the two ‘Buildup Editor’ buttons available in the PCB Configurator (center part of the PCB Calculator).
+To open the Buildup Editor click on either of the two ‘Buildup Editor’ buttons available in the PCB Configurator (center section of the PCB Visualizer).

 This will open in a popup window in one of two different modes depending on whether PCB data is uploaded or not:

 No PCB data uploaded or data uploaded with basic analysis.